What is Multiple Linear Regression with Minitab?

 - H1: The predictor is statistically significant.

 As long as the p-value is greater than 0.05, remove the insignificant variables one at a time in the order of the highest p-value.
 Once one insignificant variable is eliminated from the model, we need to run the model again to obtain new p-values for other predictors left in the new model.
-In this example, both predictors’ p-values are smaller than alpha level (0.05).
+In this example, both predictors’ p-values are smaller than the alpha level (0.05).
 As a result, we do not need to eliminate any variables from the model.

 The multiple linear regression equation appears automatically at the top of the session window.
 “Parameter Estimates” section provides the estimates of parameters in the linear regression equation.